Ittichoce/Python-for-colab/README.md

   Before make that, I record lecture the programming for review and reference in the future.
   Conclusion, This is my python coding form beginner to intermedia on google colab.

-Choose my-branch-3 to read my lecture note.
+Choosing `my-branch-3` to read my lecture note.

 Thank you for reading.